whinee/Python-Eel-Electron.js-SvelteKit-Boilerplate/docs/README.md

 </div>

+## Important

+I currently do not know how to package an Electron.js binary to the build.
+So, if you know how to do that, please make a pull request fixing that.
+In the meantim, the builds are broken.

 ## About

 Python-Eel-Electron.js-SvelteKit-Boilerplate is, as the name implies, a Python-Eel-Electron.js-SvelteKit boilerplate for making a functional desktop app using said technologies.
 This combines two main technologies: